Skip to content

 4. Choucroute garnie:

 This dish is the most filling among Strasbourg dishes, which are equally delicious.
-It’s made from fermented cabbage cooked with Riesling and infused with flavors such as garlic and juniper berries.
+It’s made from fermented cabbage cooked with Riesling and infused with flavours such as garlic and juniper berries.
 The dish is served with local sausages (Strasbourg sausage and Morteau are popular choices) and some potatoes if you’d like.

 1. Pain d’épices:

-This combination of spices radiates warmth especially during the freezing Alsace winters.
-A thick slice of pain d’épices is the perfect component of a goûter; the French tradition of enjoying a sweet treat with a hot drink in the afternoon.
+This combination of spices radiates warmth, especially during the freezing Alsace winters.
+A thick slice of pain d’épices is the perfect component of a goûter, the French tradition of enjoying a sweet treat with a hot drink in the afternoon.

-The aroma of these pain d’épices will engulf you in the warmest of sensations, promising you that the longer you stay in Strasbourg, the more you’ll enjoy your time.
+The aroma of these pain d’épices will engulf you in the warmest sensations, promising you that the longer you stay in Strasbourg, the more you’ll enjoy your time.

 Bienvenue à Strasbourg!